AlfredoSequeida/venus/README.md

 ```
 SEARCH_TERMS = landscape,nature,car
 ```

+Search terms in the command will overwrite those from the config.

 By default all images are stored as temporary files in the temp directory of the operating system.
 To change the location where the images are stored, edit the OUTPUT_PATH option.